bullet-train-co/bullet_train-core/bullet_train/docs/webhooks/incoming.md

 before_action :verify_authenticity, only: [:create]

 def verify_authenticity
-  # Consider alerts here and responding with a status and error message that
-  # don't reveal that there is an endpoint at all.
   unless BulletTrain::OutgoingWebhooks::Signature.verify_request(request, ENV["BULLET_TRAIN_WEBHOOK_SECRET"])
+    # Respond with an error code and message that you usually have for non-existent endpoints.`
-    render json: {error: "Signature verification failed"}, status: :forbidden end end
+    render json: {error: "Not found"}, status: :not_found end end
 ```